-We at New Hope offer a full line of both off-the-shelf and custom Diabetic shoes and inserts.
+We at New Hope Prosthetics and Orthotics, we offer a full line of both off-the-shelf and custom diabetic shoes and inserts.
 We are participating providers for the Medicare Therapeutic Shoe Program and also provide shoes under many private insurance programs.
 Diabetic shoes have come a long way in the past few years.
 They are lighter, stylish, and have more variety than ever before.
-We carry styles from quality manufacturers such as:
+We carry many styles from a variety of quality manufacturers.

 How Much Do Diabetic Shoes and Inserts Cost?